-Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of-network Aetna Medicare Extra Benefits Card (continued) Aetna is not responsible for lost funds due to personal circumstances in which you cannot use your benefit amount (e.g., hospital stay, travel, etc.).
+What you must pay when you get these services in-network What you must pay when you get these services out-of-network Aetna Medicare Extra Benefits Card (continued) Aetna is not responsible for lost funds due to personal circumstances in which you cannot use your benefit amount (e.g., hospital stay, travel, etc.).
 The card can only be used at in-network retailers that accept Visa®.
 The card cannot be used to pay for prescription drugs or products such as alcohol, tobacco, cannabis, firearms, and gift cards.
 For more information you can call 1-844-428-8147 (TTY: 711) 7 days a week, 8 AM - 8 PM local time excluding federal holidays or visit CVS.com/Aetna.
 Ambulance services Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \$325 copay for each Medicare-covered one-way trip via ground ambulance.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health or if authorized by the plan. \$310 copay for each Medicare-covered one-way trip via ground ambulance.
 20% coinsurance for each Medicare-covered one-way trip via air ambulance.
-Ground or air ambulance cost sharing is not waived if you are admitted to the hospital. \$325 copay, after your \$500 plan deductible, for each Medicare-covered one-way trip via ground ambulance.
+Ground or air ambulance cost sharing is not waived if you are admitted to the hospital. \$310 copay, after your \$500 plan deductible, for each Medicare-covered one-way trip via ground ambulance.
 20% coinsurance, after your \$500 plan deductible, for each Medicare-covered one-way trip via air ambulance.
 Ground or air ambulance cost sharing is not waived if you are admitted to the hospital.
-Prior authorization is required for non-emergency transportation by fixed-wing aircraft.
-Annual routine physical The annual routine physical is an extensive physical exam including a medical history collection and it may also include any of the following: vital signs, observation of general appearance, a head and neck exam, a heart and lung exam, an abdominal exam, a neurological exam, a dermatological exam, and an extremities exam. \$0 copay for an annual routine physical exam.
+Prior authorization is required for non-emergency transportation by fixed-wing aircraft. \$0 copay for an annual routine physical exam.
 50% coinsurance for an annual routine physical exam.
 This benefit is continued on the next page.